Adrenocortical carcinoma

 Although this is an attractive concept, it has been somewhat inconsistent with positive clinical literature.
 Some studies showed improved benefit with therapy, whereas other studies did not.
 Probably one of the best studies to date was published by Terzolo et al. (2007).
 In this study, patients who received postoperative mitotane therapy had higher rates of recurrence-free survival compared with those who did not receive mitotane.

 In the absence of a resection of the tumor, the patient may develop distant metastases or advanced adrenocortical carcinoma.
 In patients with unresectable tumors of any stage, mitotane is also used.
-Vomiting, fatigue and anorexia are possible gastrointestinal and neurological side effects, which can also be due to a lack of cortisol.
+Vomiting, fatigue, and anorexia are possible gastrointestinal and neurological side effects, which can also be due to a lack of cortisol.
 Occasionally, the side effects of this medication can restrict its use.

-There are a number of chemotherapies available for the treatment of ACC, such as cisplatin, etoposide, doxorubicin, streptozotocin, and vinca alkaloids.
-New treatments, such as gemcitabine, taxanes, capecitabine, and bevacizumab, may have been used, but there is no supporting evidence.
 Supportive treatment may be necessary in the form of hormone-replacement therapy, particularly for those who have had complete surgical resection of their adrenal gland(s).
 Since a tumor is surgically extracted, if hormones are not administered to the body, hormone deficiency also occurs.

 Scan the code